tari-labs/tari-university/src/consensus-mechanisms/BFT/understanding_bft_consensus.md

 ## Background

-When considering the concept of consensus in cryptocurrency and cryptographic protocols, the Byzantine Generals Problem is often referenced - where a protocol is described as being byzantine fault tolerant (BFT).
+When considering the concept of consensus in cryptocurrency and cryptographic protocols, the Byzantine Generals Problem is often referenced, where a protocol is described as being Byzantine Fault Tolerant (BFT).
 This stems from an analogy, as a means to understand the problem of distributed consensus.

 **To classify Byzantine failure:**
-It is said that some node in the system, which is exhibiting Byzantine failure is a traitor node.
-The traitor can send conflicting messages, leading to an incorrect result of the calculation that the distributed system is trying to perform where the cause is a flaky or malicious node.
+If a node in a system is exhibiting Byzantine failure, it is called a traitor node.
+The traitor (which is a flaky or malicious node) sends conflicting messages, leading to an incorrect result of the calculation that the distributed system is trying to perform.

 ## Randomized Gossip Methods